 Speak to a Lawyer if the Police Tested You for a Marijuana DUI

 The police can use saliva, blood, and urine tests for a marijuana DUI.
-Drivers may also be subjected to FSTs during a DUI traffic stop.
+You may also be subjected to FSTs during a DUI traffic stop.
 The team at the Simmrin Law Group can help you after you receive the results of these tests.
-Start preparing your defense now by calling us at (310) 997-4688 or completing our online contact form.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form